 The collaborative initiative of ETI Dynamics and the IITs is working on delivering and developing solutions for the model projects that are listed further below.
 The purpose of the model projects is to showcase feasible techno-commercial frameworks, new policy models, introducing cutting edge technologies where possible into the Indian market.
-When developed the model project solutions will establish new quality and excellence benchmarks that can be replicated across the entire Ganga River corridor and beyond.
+When developed, the model project solutions will establish new quality and excellence benchmarks that can be replicated across the entire Ganga River corridor and beyond.

-ETI Dynamics is championing the effort to bring solutions from around that can be utilised by the project stakeholders.
+ETI Dynamics is championing the effort to bring solutions from around the world that can be utilised by the project stakeholders.
 Additionally it is also creating project consortia that will attempt to deliver these solutions on a commercial basis.
 The project consortia that are or being formed are already getting private equity backing for the necessary investment in the investments.

 The brief about each of the model projects is listed further below:

 The city population is 5.27 million and the water supply is 711 MLD.
 The wastewater generation capacity is 618 MLD and the sewage treatment capacity is only 127.5 MLD.

 Additional model projects are being contemplated in Patna, Bihar and Kanpur, U.P.